Run this cell to set up packages for lecture.

 Using .groupby in general¶

-In short, .groupby aggregates (collects) all rows with the same value in a specified column (e.g. 'Region') into a single row in the resulting DataFrame, using an aggregation method (e.g. .sum()) to combine values from different rows with the same value in the specified column.
+In short, .groupby aggregates (collects) all rows with the same value in a specified column (e.g. 'Region') into a single row in the resulting DataFrame, combining the values from the different rows using an aggregation method (e.g. .sum()).

 To use .groupby:

-- Choose one categorical column to group by (in this case,
+- Choose a categorical column to group by (e.g.

-Region). - Choose one or more numeric columns to aggregate (
+Region). - Choose one or more columns to aggregate (e.g.

-- Choose one categorical column to group by (in this case,
+- Choose a categorical column to group by (e.g.

 - Make groups with

-.groupby()..groupby(column_name)will gather rows which have the same value in the specified column (column_name).- In the resulting DataFrame, there will be one row for every unique value in that column.
+.groupby(categorical_column)..groupby(categorical_column)will gather rows which have the same value in the specified column.- In the resulting DataFrame, there will be one row for every unique value in that column.

-- The aggregation method will be applied within each group.
+- The aggregation method is applied within each group.

 - The aggregation method is applied individually to each column.